-The artist is showing no signs of slowing down as he joins 49 other South African innovators as part of the Design Indaba Emerging Creatives programme in association with the Department of Arts and Culture.
+The artist is showing no signs of slowing down as he joined 49 other South African innovators as part of the Design Indaba Emerging Creatives programme in association with the Department of Arts and Culture.

 Mkize exhibited his latest project, a film at the 2019 Design Indaba Festival, called The Evolution of Thug Alchemy.

 He directed the film alongside Meghan Daniel and styled the film which looks at the art of alchemy in transforming any base metal to gold.
 Not wanting to give too much away, Mkize offered the Design Indaba audience a snippet of what his exhibition alludes to: